vuejs/vue-cli/docs/config/README.md

 - Default: `[]`

   By default `babel-loader` ignores all files inside `node_modules`.
 If you want to explicitly transpile a dependency with Babel, you can list it in this option.

 ::: warning Jest config
-This option is not resprected by the [cli-unit-jest plugin](#jest), because in jest, we don't have to transpile stuff from `/node_modules` unless it uses non-standard features (node 8> supports the latest ECMAScript features already).
+This option is not respected by the [cli-unit-jest plugin](#jest), because in jest, we don't have to transpile code from `/node_modules` unless it uses non-standard features - Node >8.11 supports the latest ECMAScript features already.

-However, jest sometimes has to transpile content from node_modules if the code that's consumed uses ES6 `import`/`export` syntax.
+However, jest sometimes has to transform content from node_modules if that code uses ES6 `import`/`export` syntax.
 In that case, use the `tranformIgnorePatterns` option in `jest.config.js`.

 See [the plugin's README](https://github.com/vuejs/vue-cli/blob/dev/packages/%40vue/cli-plugin-unit-jest/README.md) for more information.
 :::